 Have you heard your yoga teacher saying, "practice, practice and all is coming"?
-This sentence became a standard phrase, especially if you were practising Ashtanga Yoga.
+This sentence became a standard phrase, especially if you were practicing Ashtanga Yoga.

-I offer a series of workshops, beginning March, about the physiology and anatomy of yoga that aims to raise awareness regarding this fallacy:
+I offer a series of workshops about the physiology and anatomy of yoga that aims to raise awareness regarding this fallacy:

 you will learn how to activate your feet properly and how can they assist you in protecting your knees; the knee often gets injured because of unstable ankles or forcing the hips excessively in shapes.
 Learn how to protect them!

 2) Hips and Bandha - interrelated with the knees and the lower back - learn that less is more!

 3) Neck and Lumbar Spine - most people suffer from neck and lower back problems - learn how your yoga practice can either contribute to this or alleviate it

 Shoulder stabilization is important, especially if you practice a lot of Vinyasa Yoga.
 Learn how to use them and stabilize them.

 All this moving from the core and respecting your body shape and physiology!

 If you are interested in signing up, let me know or if you wish to offer this workshop at your venue!
 I also still offer every Wednesday at 6:15pm an online zoom class.
 It's a very relaxing class, often ending with some restorative postures.